****This article was featured on Lonely Planet’s Best Family Travel Blogs: Best In Travel 2019

 We headed back to Makaser Reef where the manta rays liked to swim.
 This was one of my favourite spots from the day before.
 We had not found any manta rays, but the coral and plant life was stunning.
 Once we arrived, we started to put our snorkelling gear on when one of our guides yelled and pointed “manta, manta”!
 I ran over to where the guide was and looked into the water where he was pointing, but I couldn’t see the ray.
 All I could see was an enormous black shadow under the water that looked like a rock.
 Determined not to miss this experience, I jumped into the water as fast as I could.

 I immediately looked down with my goggles and spotted the manta ray.
 It was ASTONISHING.
-First of all, it was ginormous!
-Manta rays reach between 5.5 m or 16 feet up to 7 m or 23 feet wide.
+First of all, it was GINORMOUS!
+Manta rays reach between 5.5 m – 7 m wide (or 16 feet – 23 feet).
 I had no idea!
 The day before, I was looking for cute little things, maybe slightly bigger than a standard seat cushion in a couch, maybe hiding on the bottom of the ocean or tucked behind some coral.
-Well, there was no way this thing was ever going to hide from anything.
+Well, there was no way this creature was ever going to hide from anything.

 We spent about an hour swimming with 4 manta rays.
 In that hour, my whole family could not believe that we were swimming with these majestic creatures.
 They are completely harmless and gentle.
 They swim with their enormous mouths wide open, eating tiny plankton by filtering what gets scooped into their mouth.
 I still think back to our time in the water and shake my head at the beauty and wonder of these creatures.